 Will you have some more? - Tum aur logay? (informal) / Aap aur logay? (formal)

 Your plate looks/is looking empty - Tumhari thali khali deekh rahi hai (informal) / Aapki thali khali deekh rahi hai (formal)

 No, enough, I’m done, my stomach is full - Nahi, bas, mera ho gaya, mera pet bhar gaya.

 Thank you, the food was very tasty/good, your cooking is amazing - Shukriya/Dhanyawad, khana bahut swadishta/acchha tha, tum kamal ka khana pakati ho (informal)/ aap kamal ka khana pakatay ho (formal).

 Come again - Phir aao/aajao

-Some of the foods mentioned above have retained their Indian names - as far as I know, that's how they are referred to in English too - an online search will explain what they are, or better yet, you can look up the recipes and try making them at home yourself!
+Some of the foods mentioned above have retained their Indian names - and as far as I know, that’s how they are referred to in English too - an online search will explain what they are, or better yet, you can look up the recipes and try making them at home yourself!

 Recipe for Hyderabai Biryani - a rice dish

 Recipe for Gulab Jamun - sweet dumplings in syrup